shinji-Yama77/neuralnets/README.md

-# nnmnist
+# How to interpret Neural Networks?

-implementing neural networks from scratch using python
+Neural networks built from scratch using python for interprebability, we use only one example.
+Feel free to adjust the functions, or parameters to understand how it works.
+Provides comments next to backpropagation methods.